 To properly answer these and many more related questions, I’m going to briefly touch on some different ways to make money as a blogger.

-For a more detailed list on how to generate income from your blog, I want to quickly ask you to read this article where I wrote about 15 different ways bloggers make money.
+For a more detailed list on how to generate income from your blog, I want to quickly ask you to keep reading.

 What is a Pageview?

 A pageview, sometimes referred to as pageview hit, page tracking hit, is an instance of a page being loaded or reloaded in a browser.